 Which states are “welfare states”?

 WalletHub produces an annual list of the most and least dependent states in the U.S. as of this writing, Alaska is the most dependent state, followed by Mississippi and Kentucky.
 The least dependent states are Delaware, Kansas, and Illinois.
 Since Puerto Rico is not a state, it is not included.

 Dependence is calculated by how many government contracts and grants a state receives, as well as how much they receive in social services.
 Arguably, contracts and grants aren’t welfare payments.
 In fact, the U.S. government uses the term “welfare” for just one program: TANF, or Temporary Aid to Needy Families.
 Other government benefits may be included when people talk casually about welfare.

 HowMuch.net calculates how much each state receives in “welfare” — government support for individuals.
 California, New York, and Texas top this chart, probably because they have the largest populations.
 There is no attempt at this website to compare the welfare intake with the amount each state pays in federal taxes.
 In 2010, a pair of economists calculated Puerto Rico’s “net federal expenditures per capita” and found that 17 states, plus Washington, D.C., received more than Puerto Rico after considering federal taxes paid.

 RichStatesPoorStates ranks all 50 states according to economic outlook, from #1 Utah to #50 New York.
-Judging by income data from the Census, New Hampshire is the richest states and Mississippi is the poorest.
+Judging by income data from the Census, New Hampshire is the richest state and Mississippi is the poorest.

 What about Puerto Rico?

 One thing you can say for sure after checking all these data-heavy sources is that they don’t agree.

 Puerto Rico would receive more federal funds as a state, and wealthier residents would also pay federal income taxes.
 Gus Portela of the Puerto Rican Chamber of Commerce reports that Puerto Rico is expected to bring $7 million to $10 million in revenue to the United States once it becomes a state.